atharv-punekar/Frontend_Assignments_2/Day_2_Assignment_2.md

 ```

 ### Explain how inner functions access outer variables.
 	JavaScript uses Lexical Scope:
-    A function can access variables from the place where it was created, not where it is 		called.
+    Function can access variables from the place where it was created, not where it called
 	So, inner functions can read and modify outer variables because:
 		They are created inside that outer function
 		They carry the surrounding scope with them
 		JS engine keeps outer variables alive if inner function is still using them

 ---